ros-infrastructure/mirror/README.md

 Mailing list
 ------------

-If you are maintaining a mirror please join the mirror-admins list: https://groups.google.com/a/osrfoundation.org/d/forum/mirror-admins for both feedback and prompt updates.
+If you are maintaining a mirror please join the mirrors discourse category: http://discourse.ros.org/c/mirrors for both feedback and prompt updates.

 <iframe id="forum_embed"
   src="javascript:void(0)"